 Traveling to Kanto and being able to be Champion twice is too cool.
 It’s nice to challenge the Kanto gym leaders with a brand new team and once again reach the hall of fame.
 I spent much more time in Lavender town than was needed just listening to the updated theme and thinking about how the place became much brighter.

 Apricorn balls are basically free items and I love them.
 A free pokeball is the best kind of free item, because I never catch anything on my first throw.
 Also you can just having the running shoes set on the touch screen.
 No more pressing B!
 It sounds really lame, but after so long it’s pretty convenient.

 This game introduces two of my favorite things; secret bases and double battles.
 The double battles are just what they sound like and some Pokemon really play well off of each other with perhaps one having an attack like surf that hits everyone on the field and the other maybe having immunity to said attack.
 The secret bases allow for customization as you can buy furniture and plushes and decorate your space however you want.

 You also have a father.
 Seriously, he runs the gym and interacts with you and everything!
 A first for the game where theres only a mother and perhaps a brief mention of the father (I still think Professor Oak should do a DNA sample).

 Out of all the games so far I believe that generation threes Emerald offers the best melding of story lines.
-Pokemon commonly made third versions that put the two counterparts together (Yellow, Platinum, Crystal), but those were almost the exact same story with some added features.
+Pokemon commonly made third versions that put the two counterparts together such as Yellow, Platinum, Crystal; but those were almost the exact same story with some added features.
 Sapphire and Ruby had two different ‘evil teams’ and in the Emerald game both had a chance at the spotlight and they fought for it.
 It felt like a real conflict where theres more than two sides to a story, and the type advantages where a bit more balanced instead of being too overpowered or weak based on what starter you choose.